roeeshahmoon/DCS-Final-Project/ReadMe.md

 The project will implement precise control of the servo motor's angular movement using a PWM signal from the MCU.
 The servo motor should be able to identify the designated area of 180 degrees in continuous and accurate movement.

 #### Data Processing:
 Algorithms will be developed to process the data collected from the ultrasonic ranger and LDR sensors.
-By processing sensor data to create a comprehensive understanding of the environment, the system should be able to identify the distance of objects and light sources.
+By processing sensor data to create a comprehensive understanding of the environment, the system be able to identify the distance of objects and light sources.

 #### Computer GUI User Interface:
 A user-friendly interface will be designed using the mouse to select the desired mode for the user, and will also display the scanning results in real time.